stakemura/codeiq/README.md

   * Compiled on Visual Studio 2013 Preview (VC12)
 * This program can find <=33 word chain within about 1 sec.
 * However as of 34, the computation time reach >100000 sec.
-* Finally as of 35, you will see the combinational explosion Åc
+* Finally as of 35, you will see the combinational explosion ...